vicariousdrama/nodeyez/docs/install-4-nodeyez.md

    }
    ```

-   **If you get an error, please report as a github issue.
+   **If you get an error, please report as a new issue.
 You will not be able
    to run scripts requiring access to bitcoin until this is resolved.**

    For lightning, first we will get the nodes public key